Sorenpdk/Bare-Metal-STM32L058/5_UARTRx/Readme.txt

 The data sheet provides tolerance of the USART receiver to clock deviation at page 773 The HSI in our project is not calibrated, but it still works as intended.

+Lots of error handling is required for USART communication, we have no control over what a user/system might input to the RX, overflows / out of bounds will happen quite easily if we are not very specific with the data width and length.

+A better approach is most likely a shared resource like a circular buffer for both the RX and TX.
+This handles the overflow problems,

 ------------ USART TX ---------------
 Baud rate = number of bits / second so 115200 is a bit every 1*10^6/115200 = 8.68 uS
 As long as we stay below our clock speed we will be fine.